LunarVim/Neovim-from-scratch/README.md

 General Neovim support is available on our [Matrix chat](https://matrix.to/#/#neovim-atmachine:matrix.org).

 ## Try out this config

+This config requires [Neovim v0.8.0](https://github.com/neovim/neovim/releases).
+Please [upgrade](#Upgrade-to-Neovim-v0.8.0) if you're on an earlier version of the editor.

 Make sure to remove or move your current `nvim` directory